WyliodrinEmbeddedIoT/internship2025/AndreiMitran/readme.md

 3. went through libtock-rs (didn't work) and then tried libtock-c and flashed on the nucleof429 the STM32 is blinking now thanks to tockloader

+Additional steps:
+-Customised VS Code to my liking on linux too
+-Fixed issue with SSD
+-Other set-ups necessary for linux
+-installed rust on linux